 Driven by increasingly stringent carbon dioxide (CO2) emissions legislation, government incentives, falling costs and improvements in both driving range and vehicle charging time, the number of HEVs on Europe’s road will pass the four million mark this year.
-Although still a small share compared with their internal combustion engine-powered counterparts, recent announcements from some of the biggest vehicle manufacturers outlining their plans for electrification could see a much bigger shift, bringing HEVs to the roads in unprecedented numbers during the next decade.
+Although still a small share (around 1% of the European car parc), compared with their internal combustion engine powered counterparts, recent announcements from some of the biggest vehicle manufacturers outlining their plans for electrification could see a much bigger shift, bringing HEVs to the roads in unprecedented numbers during the next decade.

-Volvo, for example, confirmed its intention to go all-electric by 2019, becoming the first major car manufacturer to do so.
+Volvo, for example, confirmed its intention to go all electric by 2019, becoming the first major car manufacturer to do so.
 Jaguar Land Rover plans to electrify its entire vehicle line-up by 2020, and Mercedes-Benz, a couple of years later.
 Other manufacturers have made similar pledges.
-Whether a hybrid, plug-in hybrid or full electric vehicle - The market is projected to grow 70 percent by 2030.
+Indeed, by 2025, more than half of European vehicle production will be electrified in some form or another - whether a hybrid, plug-in hybrid or full electric vehicle - growing to 70 percent by 2030.
 Over time, this will translate into a significant service opportunity for the aftermarket.
 But what about now?

 HEV technology is not just about the future.
 It’s here now!
 First-generation cars, such as the Toyota Prius and Nissan Leaf, have been around for many years.
 And in good numbers, presenting immediate opportunities for those garages with the capability to service them.

 To start, HEVs still have traditional wear and tear components such as brakes, air conditioning, steering.
-And just like any other vehicle, these will need regular maintenance.
-While, in theory, some of these parts may wear less, in practice they just wear differently.
+And just like any other vehicle these will need regular maintenance.
+Whilst in theory some of these parts may wear less, in practice they just wear differently.
 Take regenerative braking as an example.
 Because the hydraulic brakes are used less, rust and contaminants can build-up, affecting both the disc’s friction surface, the pad mounting, and caliper piston/slider pins.
-Other parts, however, will wear exactly the same as they do on their internal combustion equivalents.
+Other parts, however, will wear exactly the same as they do on their petrol or diesel equivalents.

-Today, our OE portfolio includes engine control units, transmission control units, power distribution units, local control units, engine management systems, and hybrid systems, inverters, converters, high voltage boxes, battery-pack controllers, supervisory controllers (hybrid control units), on-board battery chargers and battery controllers.
-And as demand for the replacement parts grows, we’ll introduce these to our aftermarket range too.
+Today, our OE portfolio includes engine control units, transmission control units, power distribution units, local control units, engine management systems and hybrid systems, inverters, converters, high voltage boxes, battery pack controllers, supervisory controllers (hybrid control units), on-board battery chargers and battery controllers.
+And as demand for the replacement parts grow, we’ll introduce these to our aftermarket range too.

 We also understand the challenges when it comes to servicing these vehicles.
-For example, our Hybrid Electric Vehicle Training Series provides technicians with the in-depth knowledge and expertise they need to work safely and efficiently on hybrid vehicles.
+For example, our two-day, hybrid technology training programme, accredited in the UK by the Institute of the Motor Industry, provides technicians with the in-depth knowledge and expertise they need to work safely and efficiently on hybrid vehicles.